Commercial Rent Arrears Recovery (CRAR) — Terms & Conditions

 14. General

-14.1 Entire Agreement: These Terms constitute the entire agreement between you and UKB for CRAR services.
+14.1 Entire Agreement: These Terms constitute the entire agreement between you and UKB.

 Important: UKB acts strictly within statutory authority for CRAR.
-Nothing in these Terms creates legal advice duties or guarantees recovery.
+Nothing in these Terms guarantees recovery or constitutes legal advice.

 Trading name: UK Bailiff Services Ltd trading as UK Bailiffs.